AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/segment-filter.md

 Want to know who your most valuable customers are?
 What your most valuable marketing channels are?
 Which of your products are moving faster and why?
 To get to any of these answers, you have to start by segmenting your data.

-This article covers critical segments that are often recommended to customers.
+This topic covers critical segments that are often recommended to customers.
 It also goes into detail on which questions that these segments can help you answer.
 Technically, segments are data columns in your database.
-In [!DNL MBI], they are referred to as dimensions.
+In [!DNL Adobe Commerce Intelligence], they are referred to as dimensions.

 ![](../../mbi/assets/mbi-critical-segments.png)